-Four required letters of recommendations must be submitted by persons who can attest to the applicant’s scholarship, leadership, and social commitment as demonstrated by the student’s contributions to the college, the University, and/or the larger community.
+Two required letters of recommendation must be submitted by persons who can attest to the applicant’s scholarship, leadership, and social commitment as demonstrated by the student’s contributions to the college, the University, and/or the larger community.

 - Applicants are advised to approach potential recommender’s a minimum of six weeks in advance of the application due date.

-- Two letters must be provided by classroom instructors at the college where one attends and must address the applicant’s academic performance and contributions.
+- One letter must be provided by classroom instructor at the college where one attends and must address the applicant’s academic performance and contributions.

-- Two additional letters must be submitted by individuals in leadership or supervisory positions who have personal knowledge of the applicant’s service activities and can evaluate one’s leadership, service, and social commitment.
+- One additional letter must be submitted by an individual in leadership or supervisory position who have personal knowledge of the applicant’s service activities and can evaluate one’s leadership, service, and social commitment.

 - It is the responsibility of the applicant to provide the email address for submission of letters of recommendation and inform them to use your full name (last name first) as the subject.
-(Re: Smith, John) Letters of recommendation will only be accepted via email to firstname.lastname@example.org.
-Hard copies will not be accepted
+(Re: Smith, John) Letters of recommendation will only be accepted as a PDF attachment, on letterhead, signed and emailed to firstname.lastname@example.org.
+Letters in the body of the email and hard copies will not be accepted

-- Applicant’s Statement: In a MAXIMUM OF 600 WORDS, write a personal statement discussing your life experiences, goals and social commitment.
-Make sure that evidence of your most significant volunteer social commitment is discussed in your personal statement.
+- Applicant’s Statement: In a MAXIMUM OF 600 WORDS, write a personal statement discussing your life experiences as they relate to your goals and social commitment.
+Make sure that evidence of your most significant, recent volunteer social commitment is discussed in your personal statement.

 - Statements longer than 600 words will not be read.